smercedes1/Multichannel-Budget-Optimization-and-Sales-Forecasting-Analysis/README.md

 Hello everyone, during my senior year at Rutgers Business School, I was tasked with leading a project as part of my Statistics for Business course.

-The objective of the project was: To analyze and optimize marketing budget allocations across multiple channels while accurately forecasting sales trends.
+Objective: To analyze and optimize marketing budget allocations across multiple channels while accurately forecasting sales trends.